Cancellation-free version of the quantum $K$-theoretic divisor axiom for the flag manifold in the quasi-minuscule case: Introduction.

 In particular, $\langle \CO^{s_i}, \CO^{w}, \CO_{x} \rangle_{d}|_{\be \to 1} \in \BZ_{\ge 0}$ in the non-equivariant $K$-theory ring $K(X)$. \end{irem}

 This paper is organized as follows.
-In Section~\ref{sec:prelim}, we recall the basic notation (for root systems, quantum Bruhat graphs, and KGW invariants) from \cite{LNSX}, and show some technical lemmas, which are needed in the proof of our main formula.
-In Section~\ref{sec:main}, we first consider the case where $\vpi_{i}$ is minuscule in Subsection~\ref{subsec:mc}, and give a cancellation-free quantum $K$-theoretic divisor axiom \eqref{eq:qkcf1a} in this case.
-Then we consider the case where $\vpi_{i}$ is quasi-minuscule in Subsection~\ref{subsec:qmc}, and prove Theorem~\ref{thm:main} in this case; Theorem~\ref{ithm:main} ($=$ Corollary~\ref{cor:main}) follows from Theorem~\ref{thm:main}, together with Corollary~\ref{cor:twp} and the quantum $K$-theoretic divisor axiom obtained in \cite{LNSX}.
+In Section~\ref{sec:prelim}, we recall the basic notation (for root systems, quantum Bruhat graphs, and KGW invariants) from \cite{LNSX}, and show some technical lemmas needed in the proofs of the theorems.
+In Subsection~\ref{subsec:mc} give a cancellation-free quantum $K$-theoretic divisor axiom in the case where $\vpi_{i}$ is minuscule; see \eqref{eq:qkcf1a}.
+In Subsection~\ref{subsec:qmc}, we consider the case where $\vpi_{i}$ is quasi-minuscule , and prove Theorems~\ref{ithm:main1} and \ref{ithm:main} above.
+In Subsection~\ref{subsec:variation}, we introduce a variation $\hbR{w,x\WJs,k}$ of $\bR{w,x,d}$ for $w,x \in W$ and $k \in \BZ_{\ge 0}$, and prove that $\# \hbR{w,x\WJs,k} \in \{1\} \sqcup 2\BZ_{\ge 0}$ (cf. Conjecture~\ref{iconj:R1even}).
+As an application of this result, we prove Theorem~\ref{ithm:hR1even}.
 In Appendix~\ref{sec:example}, we give some examples of $\bR{w,x,d}$ in the case where $\Fg$ is of type $B_{n}$.

 \paragraph{\bf Acknowledgments.} D.S. would like to thank Cristian Lenart, Satoshi Naito, and Weihong Xu for related collaborations.
 R.K. was partly supported by JST SPRING, Grant Number JPMJSP2124.
 D.S. was partly supported by JSPS Grant-in-Aid for Scientific Research (C) 23K03045.